Yale-NUS College x Skillseed, 2016 - 2017

 Skillseed is honoured to be a partner of SPD in the launch of 'Youth Gives Back', the a year-long training and mentorship programme for youths with disabilities that kicked off with a dialogue session on 18 March 2017 at the Red Box, where more than 50 social entrepreneurs, corporate philanthropy partners and youth leaders gathered.

-Callysta, Dianne and Monica from Yale-NUS are currently volunteering as facilitators in this programme, serving as buddies to encourage each team's progress, helping with the Skillseed workshops and also learning from our phenomenal participants at the same time.
+Callysta, Dianne and Monica from Yale-NUS volunteered as facilitators in this programme, serving as buddies to encourage each team's progress, helping with the Skillseed workshops and learning from our phenomenal participants at the same time.

 Representing the facilitators, Callysta also appeared on Mediacorp TV's Channel 8 programme, "Hello Singapore!" featuring Skillseed's partnership with SPD.
 We would like to thank our volunteers for all the help they have rendered to make our work possible!